Numeric data types in Python

 big_number = 1234567890123456789012345678901234567890

-# Using separator for easier reading of large numbers
+# Underscore separator for readability of large numbers

-Unlike many other programming languages, Python integers have unlimited precision, meaning they can be arbitrarily large (limited only by the available computer memory).
+Unlike many other languages, Python integers have unlimited precision: they can be arbitrarily large, limited only by available memory.

 Floating-point numbers (float)